Move Over, Goat Yoga. Alaskans Now Have Reindeer Yoga

 At the start of class, most of the reindeer are standing up or slowly wandering around the mats.

 But as the class goes on, one by one they all lie down.
-Rocket — an elegant male reindeer — spreads out between the first and second rows and spends most of the class making a soft, breathy, grunting sound that sounds like snoring.
+Rocket, an elegant male reindeer, spreads out between the first and second rows and spends most of the class making a soft, breathy, grunting sound — like snoring.

 The whole thing is pretty surreal.
 There's a lot of giggling.
 Especially when one of the reindeer relieves itself on the grass.